causal3900/causal3900.github.io/docs/index.md

 Together, we will learn to make causal claims by combining data with arguments.

+> **Be warned---this site is under construction!** This is a new course and we are looking forward to its launch in the fall.

 ## Learning objectives {.unnumbered}

 As a result of participating in this course, students will be able to